eos175/osync/README.md

 # osync

 **osync** is a Go library designed to provide thread-safe data structures and utilities for concurrent programming.
-Built with simplicity and performance in mind, `osync` leverages `sync.Mutex` and `sync.RWMutex` to ensure safe access to shared resources.
+Built with simplicity and performance in mind, `osync` leverages `Mutex`, `RWMutex` and `Atomic` to ensure safe access to shared resources.

 ## Features

 - **Thread-safe collections:** Protects against race conditions with minimal overhead.
 - **Observable values:** Allows observing changes to a value.
+- **Event handling:** Provides synchronization primitives for coordinating tasks.
 - **Simple API:** Focuses on ease of use while offering powerful concurrency control.
 - **Generic support:** Utilizes Go generics to create versatile and reusable data structures.